CenterForOpenScience/experimenter/docs/source/frames.md

 ### Getting Started

-One of the features of [Ember CLI](http://www.ember-cli.com/) is the abilty to provide 'blueprints' for code.
+One of the features of [Ember CLI](http://www.ember-cli.com/) is the ability to provide 'blueprints' for code.
 These are basically just templates of all of the basic boilerplate needed to create a certain piece of code.
 To begin developing your own frame: